 • Undergraduate students are not eligible to apply.

-• Please note: Applicants do not have to be medical trainees and can be from any discipline.
+• NOTE: Applicants do not have to be medical trainees and can be from any discipline.

 How to apply

-- Submitted abstracts will be critically assessed by a panel of experts and ten projects will be selected.
+- Submitted abstracts will be critically assessed by a panel of experts and 10 projects will be selected.

 Judging and Awards